 Tax Court of Canada Rules of Procedure respecting the Canada Pension Plan

-(5) The written appeal referred to in subsection (3) shall be filed
+(3) The reply referred to in subsection (1) shall

 - Date modified: